kkasperczyk-no/sdk-nrf/doc/nrf/protocols/matter/getting_started/low_power_configuration.rst

 * :kconfig:option:`CONFIG_CHIP_ICD_UAT_SUPPORT` to enable the User Active Mode Trigger support.
   The User Active Mode Trigger allows triggering the ICD device to move from the idle to active state and make it immediately responsive, for example to change its configuration.
   This option is by default enabled for the LIT device.

-The LIT, CIP and UAT features were not finalized for Matter v1.3 and they are marked as provisional, so it is not recommended to use them, though you can find some of the LIT implementation in the Matter SDK and Matter specification.
-You can still enable them for testing purposes.
+* :kconfig:option:`CONFIG_CHIP_ICD_DSLS_SUPPORT` to enable Dynamic SIT LIT switching support (DSLS).
+  The DSLS allows the application to dynamically switch between SIT and LIT modes, as long as the requirements for these modes are met.
+  This option is by default disabled for the LIT device.

 Enable low power mode for the selected networking technology
 ************************************************************